Backdoor Attacks in Peer-to-Peer Federated Learning: Background and Threat Model

 \subsection{Federated Learning}

 In standard Federated Learning (FL), multiple clients interact with a centralized server to train a global machine learning (ML) model.
-At each round, the server selects a random subset of clients and sends the current global model to these selected clients.
+In cross-device federated learning protocols, the server selects a random subset of clients at each round and sends the current global model to these selected clients.
 Those clients compute their local model updates using their private dataset and global model sent by the server, and send the model updates back to the server.
 Finally, the server aggregates updates received from clients and constructs the new version of the global model.
 This procedure continues iteratively until the global model converges or training reaches a fixed number of rounds~\cite{kairouz2021advances}.
 More precisely, let $n$ be the total number of clients, $m \leq n$ be the number of selected clients for round $t \leq T$, where $T$ is the total number of rounds.
 Client $i$ receives current model $f_{t-1}$ and runs Stochastic Gradient Descent (SGD) on its dataset $D_i$ to produce update $u_i$, then sends the gradient update to the central server.
 The server updates the global model $f_{t}$ by computing the average of gradient updates $u_i$ received from the $m$ clients using learning rate $\eta$, $f_t = f_{t-1} + \frac{\eta \cdot \sum_i^m u_i }{m}$.
 This algorithm is known as Federated Averaging~\cite{mcmahan2017communication}.
+In cross-silo federated learning protocols, there is a smaller number of clients who participate in all rounds of the training process~\cite{kairouz2021advances}.